 It wasn’t so long ago that tacos meant the same old ground beef seasoned with cumin on a preformed crispy shell that you bought in boxes at the supermarket.

 Now I’m not saying that I didn’t eat those delicious reminders of home and my childhood.
-But tacos have evolved into a culinary masterpiece, driven with the fusion styles that have made Taco Night into an event.
+But tacos have evolved into a culinary masterpiece, driven by the fusion styles that have turned Taco Night into an event.

-A great example being my Baja Fish Tacos.
+A delicious example is my Baja Fish Tacos.
 With a marriage of Asian and Mexican cuisines, these tacos deliver deliciousness in a way we never expected.

 Creating fish tacos isn’t difficult and can have as many or as few ingredients as you desire.
 It’s all about personalizing dishes you create with foods you enjoy eating.